 Server-Side Swift teaches you Swift and web development through real-world projects.
 There's a comprehensive Swift introduction for beginners, but the rest of the book is focused on building real web apps and websites using Swift.

-Server-Side Swift includes 12 projects in total: eight apps, and four technique projects that focus on specific APIs.
-The projects are:
+The Kitura edition of Server-Side Swift includes 12 projects in total: eight apps, and four technique projects that focus on specific APIs.

 While building projects, you'll learn all this and more: